Hoʻihoʻi Maunawili

 Hui Maunawili-Kawainui - a grassroots hui of 10+ orgs that together advocate for the health of Maunawili so that the valley can resume its vital and traditional role as a place of free-flowing fresh water, abundant agriculture, and rich natural, cultural, and historic resources.

-State of Hawaiʻi, DLNR, Division of Forestry and Wildlife - the future owner/steward of Maunawili Forest, Queen’s Retreat, and Kekoʻowai (909 acres), which will manage the lands as a forest reserve in close partnership with local orgs who will steward and restore cultural and historic sites and lo‘i kalo.
+State of Hawaiʻi, DLNR, Division of Forestry and Wildlife - future owner/steward of Maunawili Forest, Queen’s Retreat, and Kekoʻowai (909 acres), which will manage the lands as a forest reserve in close partnership with local orgs who will steward and restore cultural and historic sites and lo‘i kalo.

-City and County of Honolulu - the future co-holder of conservation easements over Palawai and Makalii, ensuring it is forever protected for community benefit.
+City and County of Honolulu - future co-holder of conservation easements over Palawai and Makalii, ensuring it is forever protected for community benefit.

 Capital Funding Sources